stephen122204/Gradient-Random-Walk-Solvers/README.md

-# Gradient Random Walk Methods for the Heat, FitzHugh–Nagumo, and Burgers' Equations
+# Gradient Random Walk Solvers for the Heat, FitzHugh–Nagumo, and Burgers' Equations

 Python software and reproducible numerical examples for the paper *On the Accuracy of Gradient Random Walk Methods for the Heat,